The Carolina Windom 80 is parallel and approximately 8 feet away

 Buried four more short radials running northeast to northwest, plus

-previously mentioned.
-The indoor radials only get connected to the
+to the eastward radial previously mentioned.
+The indoor radials only

-outdoor radial system during the winter, when the chance of
+get connected to the outdoor radial system during the winter, when the

-lightning occurring is minimal.
+chance of lightning occurring is minimal.

 Setup #5 - 24 Radials with Six in the Basement